 Henrico County is a vibrant, thriving community surrounding the City of Richmond.
-Henrico is home to a talented and diverse population of over 335,000 people, four Fortune 1000 company headquarters, and a combination of quality of life and affordability that is hard to beat.
+Henrico is home to a talented and diverse population of over 335,000 people, five Fortune 1000 company headquarters, and a combination of quality of life and affordability that is hard to beat.

 Henrico is a proactive and stable business environment – making thoughtful, strategic investments in the community for the mutual success of our corporate and private citizens.
 Henrico offers some of the state’s lowest operating costs and a diversity of business locations – including growing mixed-use urban areas, idyllic corporate office space, and development-ready industrial locations.